Delayed puberty: Management

-The goals of short-term hormone therapy are to induce the beginning of sexual development and induce a growth spurt, but should be limited to children with severe distress or anxiety secondary to their delayed puberty.
+The goals of short-term hormone therapy are to induce the beginning of sexual development and induce a growth spurt, but it should be limited to children with severe distress or anxiety secondary to their delayed puberty.
 Bone age must be monitored frequently to prevent precocious closure of the bone plates, thereby stunting growth.

 Constitutional and physiologic delay

 If a child is healthy with a constitutional delay of growth and puberty, reassurance and prediction based on the bone age can be provided.
 No other intervention is usually necessary, but repeat evaluation by measuring serum testosterone or estrogen is recommended.
 Furthermore, the diagnosis of hypogonadism can be excluded once the adolescent has started puberty by age 16–18.

-Boys aged >14 years old whose growth is severely stunted or are experiencing severe distress secondary to their lack of puberty can be started on testosterone to increase their height.
+Boys over 14 years of age whose growth is severely stunted or are experiencing severe distress secondary to their lack of puberty can be started on testosterone to increase their height.
 Testosterone treatment can also be used to stimulate sexual development, but it can close bone plates prematurely stopping growth altogether if not carefully administered.
 Another therapeutic option is the use of aromatase inhibitors to inhibit the conversion of androgens to estrogens as estrogens are responsible for stopping bone growth plate development and thus growth.
 However, due to side effects, therapy with testosterone alone is most often used.
 Overall, neither growth hormone nor aromatase inhibitors are recommended for constitutional delay to increase growth.

 Girls can be started on estrogen with the same goals as their male counterparts.

 Overall, studies have shown no significant difference in final adult height between adolescents treated with sex steroids and those who were only observed with no treatment.